OSGeo/PROJ/docs/source/apps/geod.rst

     This option causes the azimuthal values to be output as unsigned DMS numbers between 0 and 360 degrees.
 Also note :option:`-f`.

-The *+args* command-line options are associated with geodetic parameters for specifying the ellipsoidal or sphere to use. controls.
+The *+opt* command-line options are associated with geodetic parameters for specifying the ellipsoidal or sphere to use. controls.
 The options are processed in left to right order from the command line.
 Reentry of an option is ignored with